Drones equipped with thermal cameras are used by property owners to reduce energy costs and environmental impact

 By analyzing properties with specialized drones equipped with thermal sensors, a technology often used in the defence industry, for example, in Intelligence, Surveillance, and Reconnaissance missions – it is possible to detect if a property is poorly isolated or has thermic defects that can result in temperature losses.
 Former military drone operators manoeuvre the drones.

 The electricity crisis may result in catastrophic consequences for the real estate sector and their tenants.
 Therefore we have focused on providing property owners with a concept where we take advantage of techniques and services that we normally use for military purposes to help property owners and in extension their tenants in the ongoing energy crisis,

 The drone operators are fully certified for flying and sensor operations.
 The data collected is deeply analyzed by certified technicians at MW Group to provide concrete proposals on actions that reduce electricity consumption, prevent energy loss, and save the environment.

-Through this methodology and technology it is possible to detect a variety of defects and inefficiencies.
-At a roof inspection of a property, it is possible to detect accumulations of water that may cause damage to the isolation or damaged roof tiles that may cause water to enter sensitive areas of the roof, which in the long term may result in roof leakage, mold, and rot.
+Through this methodology and technology, it is possible to detect various defects and inefficiencies.
+At a roof inspection of a property, it is possible to detect accumulations of water that may cause damage to the isolation or damaged roof tiles that may cause water to enter sensitive areas of the roof, which in the long term may result in roof leakage, mould, and rot.
 A drone inspection of solar panels can reveal cracks, delamination, damages, or other problems that can decrease energy production capacity and cause unnecessary revenue losses.
-The same technique can be used to inspect and optimize already installed solar panels to secure and maximize operational efficiency and to minimize environmental impact.
+The same technique can be used to inspect and optimize already installed solar panels to secure and maximize operational efficiency and minimize environmental impact.